Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Posterior Inference

-We instead implement a relatively simple accept-reject sampler which generates values from the joint distribution of $\tau_{1:d_{0}}$ and accepts the sample if $\tau_{d}\leq \tau_{1:d_{0}}$.
+We implement a simple accept-reject sampler instead which generates values from the joint distribution of $\tau_{1:d_{0}}$ and accepts the sample if $\tau_{d}\leq \tau_{1:d_{0}}$.
 It is fast and produces a sample from the desired target conditional distribution.
 We formalize this result in the following lemma.

 \begin{Lem} Let $g\left(\tau_{1:d_{0}}\mid \mu_{1:d_{0}} \right)$ be the joint distribution of $\tau_{1:d_{0}}$.
 Consider the following accept-reject algorithm:

 Algorithm \ref{algo: RT} generates samples from the conditional joint distribution of $\tau_{1:d_{0}}$, conditioned on the event $\tau_{d}\leq \tau_{1:d_{0}}$. \end{Lem}